OPVL/keeper/README.md

   fork();
   fix();
   pull_request();
-  // No promises, but we'll try to merge it faster than a token expires!
+  // We'll merge it faster than a token expires!
 }
 ```